Strongpreneur#Starting A Business

 (g) No person may be introduced as a partner without the consent of all existing partners.

-(h) Any difference arising as to ordinary matters connected with the partnership business, may be decided by a majority of the partners, but no change may be made in the nature of the partnership business, without the consent of all existing partners.
+(h) Any difference arising as to ordinary matters connected with the partnership business may be decided by a majority of the partners, but no change may be made in the nature of the partnership business, without the consent of all existing partners.

 (i) The partnership books are to be kept at the place of business of the partnership (or the principal place if there is more than one), and every partner may, when he thinks fit, have access to and inspect and copy any of them.

 A partnership business or firm usually carries out its operations under a name, called its business name.
 Sometimes the names of the individual partners of the firm will also be used as the business name of the firm.
-Where the latter situation is the case, the Registration of Business Names Act makes it mandatory that the name be registered with the Registrar in the Ministry of Trade in that part of Nigeria where the major activities of the firm are located.
+Where the latter situation is the case, the Registration of Business Names Act makes it mandatory that the name is registered with the Registrar in the Ministry of Trade in that part of Nigeria where the major activities of the firm are located.
 In the course of registering the business name, the owners will be required to provide the following information on prescribed forms:

 In addition to this information, each partner will be required to provide:

 The ordinary partnership shares many of the advantages of the sole proprietorship.
-Like the sole proprietorship, partnership aware easy to set up and are not subject to special taxation by government.
+Like the sole proprietorship, partnership aware easy to set up and are not subject to special taxation by the government.
 There are, however, other major advantages, namely:

 The most important of these disadvantages are:

-A limited partnership is defined as partnership which must have at least one limited partner, who shall at the time of entering the partnership contribute a sum or sums as capital or property valued at a stated amount, and who shall not be liable for debts or obligations of the firm, beyond the amount contributed.
+A limited partnership is defined as a partnership which must have at least one limited partner, who shall at the time of entering the partnership contribute a sum or sums as capital or property valued at a stated amount, and who shall not be liable for debts or obligations of the firm, beyond the amount contributed.

-This definition of limited partnership is subject to the provisions of the 1968 Companies Decree already referred to, which states that no partnership, made up of more than ten persons shall be formed for the purpose of establishing a bank.
+This definition of a limited partnership is subject to the provisions of the 1968 Companies Decree already referred to, which states that no partnership, made up of more than ten persons shall be formed for the purpose of establishing a bank.
 Furthermore, every limited partnership must be registered, and until this is done, each limited partner in the firm has the status of a general partner.